epicadidash/profeslers/README.md

 ![image](https://user-images.githubusercontent.com/83776308/189698212-04189a51-a970-4cfe-a3cb-95e9d65005f5.png)

-## I just some sponsors for this project so to make things line up smoothly as this is a very complex project
+## We are in early stage so any sponsors for this project will be appreciated as it makes things line up smoothly as this is a very complex project